ekffhd/Moon/_posts/2019-01-03-python-for().md

 ---
 layout: post
-title:  "Python 3 for"
+title:  "Python | for Loop"
 date:   2019-01-03
-excerpt: "How to use 'for'"
+excerpt: "How to use 'for' loop"
 tag: [python]
 comments: true
 ---